CKalitin/mcdowell-dataset-analysis/README.md

 These are automatically installed when you use `pip`.

+## Updating Datasets

+The datasets currently have data up until May 16 2025.

+To update the datasets, you can use the `update_datasets.py` script.
+This script fetches the latest data from Jonathan McDowell's website and updates the local TSV files.

+If the script fails, manually download the datasets as instructed in How-To-Update-Datasets.md.

+Use this sparingly, we don't want to ddos Jonathan McDowell!

 # Jonathan McDowell Dataset Analysis
 Google sheets is terrible software once you reach 10000 lines, excel is ugly.